Cave of the Patriarchs massacre: Israeli public

 There was widespread condemnation of the massacre in Israel.
+The Jewish Settler Council declared that the act was "not Jewish, not humane".
 A poll found that 78.8% of Israeli adults condemned the Hebron massacre, while 3.6% praised Goldstein.
-The Jewish Settler Council declared that the act was "not Jewish, not humane".
+A 2023 poll indicates 10% of Israeli Jews see Goldstein as a hero, 57% as a terrorist, and the rest are undecided.

 Most religious leaders denounced the attack.
 The Sephardi Chief Rabbi said "I am simply ashamed that a Jew carried out such a villainous and irresponsible act", and suggested that he be buried outside the cemetery.
 His Ashkenazi counterpart, Yisrael Meir Lau, called it "a desecration of God's name".
 Rabbi Yehuda Amital of Gush Etzion said Goldstein had "besmirched the Jewish nation and the Torah".
 Some rabbis reacted with ambivalence to the massacre, and a few praised Goldstein and called his undertaking "an act of martyrdom".
+At Goldstein's funeral, Rabbi Yaacov Perrin claimed that even one million Arabs are "not worth a Jewish fingernail".
 In eulogizing Goldstein, Rabbi Israel Ariel called him a "holy martyr", and questioned the innocence of the victims by claiming they were responsible for the massacre of Hebron's Jews in 1929.
 Rabbi Dov Lior of Kiryat Arba said he was a saint whose "hands are innocent, his heart pure", and compared him to the martyrs of the Holocaust.
 At the time, settler rabbi Yitzhak Ginzburgh was the only prominent Orthodox rabbi who praised the massacre.
 He has since been detained several times for espousing extremist views.